int-brain-lab/ibl-sorter/README.md

 # IBL Spike Sorting

+This is the implementation of the IBL spike sorting pipeline described on this white paper: (https://doi.org/10.6084/m9.figshare.19705522.v4).
-This is a Python port of the original MATLAB version of [Kilosort 2.5](https://github.com/MouseLand/Kilosort), written by Marius Pachitariu.
+The clustering part is based on the original MATLAB version of [Kilosort 2.5](https://github.com/MouseLand/Kilosort), written by Marius Pachitariu.

-TODO: changes
-The modifications are described in [this presentation](https://docs.google.com/presentation/d/18bD_vQU45bLDSxd_QW2kbzEg8_5o3dqO5Gm9huXbNKE/edit?usp=sharing)
-We are working on an updated version of the whitepaper, but in the meantime, you can refer to [the previous version here](https://doi.org/10.6084/m9.figshare.19705522.v3).

 ## Usage

 We provide a few datasets to explore parametrization and test on several brain regions.
 The smallest dataset is a 100 seconds excerpt to test the installation.
 Here is the minimal working example: